minios-linux/minios-live/README.md

 [![MiniOS](images/minios.png)](http://t.me/minios.ru)

 The goal of MiniOS is to provide users with a reliable user-friendly portable system with a graphical interface.
-We love [Slax](https://www.slax.org/) and want to keep its legacy alive.

-Why is MiniOS bigger than Slax?
-We use some packages that give more convenience when using, for example, network-manager, without which it will be problematic for you to configure a wireless network in the console.
-We can make the system smaller, like Slax or even smaller.
-But why, if it will be uncomfortable?

 These scripts build a bootable MiniOS ISO image.